 Photos have always been the culprit when it comes to eating up precious disk space.
 The initial move on how to make room on Mac is to choose only those that you want to eliminate such as duplicates or those that were mistakenly taken.

 Once your own files are dealt with, the next step is to remove files that your system created.
 In Photos for Mac, it is the cache files.
 The Photos cache files also include the iCloud local copies, Faces cache, and other app-related caches.
 You might be surprised by the amount of space that these take up especially if you regularly use Photos.
-If you are using OS versions prior to the macOS Sierra, here are the steps to find the cache:
+If you are using OS versions prior to the macOS Sierra, here are the steps on how to make room on Mac by finding and removing the cache:

 At this point, you will see several folders in the Finder.
 The cache of Photos are usually present in these folders but it can be tricky to figure out which ones are safe to remove and what to retain.
 Remember that if you delete the wrong file, it can disrupt the overall performance of Photos.